 Attribute sets provide the functionality to designate selected attributes for inputs.
 They are used to designate the event layers and columns in the layers for which values are provided in the Add Linear Events widget.
-The administrator can create a preconfigured attribute set that can be accessed by any person using the Event Editor.
-This preconfigured attribute set cannot be modified by the others.
-A person can create new attribute sets that are stored in the web browser for local access or import attribute sets created by other persons.
-For more information, see the following:
+The administrator can create a preconfigured attribute set that can be accessed by any person using the ArcGIS Event Editor.
+This preconfigured attribute set cannot be modified by other people.
+A person can create attribute sets that are stored in the web browser for local access or import attribute sets created by other persons.

 The attribute sets are useful in limiting the number of record input fields while using the Add Linear Events widget.
-The user enters the records only in the fields provided by the attribute sets.
+Editors can enter records only in the fields provided by the attribute sets.

-Shows all the attribute fields present within each event layer.
+Shows all the attribute fields present in each event layer.